-With photography as an entry point, Danielle is interested in new approaches to image making; the shortcomings of the medium; slippages between innovation and understanding.
-Her work is most successful when it creates a new visual taxonomy for looking through the post-photographic lens.
-She preys on the natural friction between the photograph and veracity to achieve this.
+Using photography as an entry point, Danielle is interested in new approaches to image making exploring the shortcomings of the medium and slippages between innovation and understanding.
+Her work creates a new visual taxonomy for looking through the post-photographic lens.
+She explores the natural friction between the photograph and veracity to achieve this.

-Ezzo's work has been written about in the Boston Globe, Tate, BKN Magazine, and Lenscratch and exhibited internationally at such galleries as IRL Gallery (OH), Dose Projects (NY), A.C.
-Institute (NY), The Santa Barbara Museum of Art, The Far Eastern Museum of Art (Russia).
-She's lectured at the academic conference HISTART’14 (Istanbul), Carrot Creative, and IFP Media Center about new digital workflows, on a panel about the future of photography at Eyebeam, and am published in The New Inquiry.
+Danielle’s work has been written about in the Boston Globe, Tate, BKN Magazine, and Lenscratch and exhibited internationally at such galleries as IRL Gallery (OH), Dose Projects (NY), A.C.
+Institute (NY), The Santa Barbara Museum of Art, and The Far Eastern Museum of Art (Russia).
+She has lectured at HISTART’14 (Istanbul), Carrot Creative and IFP Media Center and been on a panel about the future of photography at Eyebeam, and is published in The New Inquiry.

 She is a MFA graduate of Lesley University College of Art & Design in the department of Photography and Integrated Media.
 She lives in Brooklyn, NY.